-1. Is the patient breathing?
+• Is the patient breathing?

 - o If not, open the airway.
-In children, consider giving two rescue breaths. - If the patient is still not breathing, label them as BLACK.
+In children, consider giving two rescue breaths. - o If the patient is still not breathing, triage them to BLACK, using a zebra-striped ribbon.
 Do not move the patient except to gain access to a living patient. - o If patient is breathing, conduct next assessment.

-- 2. Assess for the following: - 1.
-Can the patient follow commands or make purposeful movements? - 2.
-Does the patient have a peripheral pulse? - 3.
-Is the patient not in respiratory distress? - 4.
-Is hemorrhaging under control? - If the answer to any of those questions is no and the patient IS likely to survive given current resources, tag them as RED (Immediate). - If the answer to any of those questions is no and the patient is NOT likely to survive given current resources, tag them as GRAY (Expectant). - If the answer to all of those questions is yes but injuries are not minor and require care, tag patient as YELLOW (Delayed). - If the answers to all of those questions is yes and the injuries are minor, tag patient as GREEN (Minimal).
+• Assess for the following:

+- o Can the patient follow commands or make purposeful movements? - o Does the patient have a peripheral pulse? - Is the patient not in respiratory distress? - o Is hemorrhaging under control? - If the answer to any of those questions is no and the patient IS likely to survive given current resources, tag them as RED (Immediate). - If the answer to any of those questions is no and the patient is NOT likely to survive given current resources, tag them as GRAY (Expectant). - If the answer to all of those questions is yes but injuries are not minor and require care, tag patient as YELLOW (Delayed). - YELLOWs have serious injuries and need care, though not as urgently as REDs.
+On secondary triage, some Yellows will need higher priority transport than others. - If the answers to all of those questions is yes and the injuries are minor, tag patient as GREEN (Minimal).

-A mnemonic for the four Assess Questions is CRAP:
+• Two mnemonics for the four Assess Questions: